-Take on your own Walk of Light on 30th March 2024
+Take on your own Walk of Light on 28th March 2026

 We walk to keep the memory of our loved ones burning bright.
 We walk to shine a ray of hope for someone as they face their darkest moments.
 We walk to light the path for a brighter future.

-Join thousands of people across the country as we walk together on 30th March 2024 to fund vital blood cancer research.
+Join thousands of people across the country as we walk together on 28th March to fund vital blood cancer research.

 It’s free to enter and you can take part as a group or by yourself.
 Just choose your location, your route and how far you want to walk.